npct/pct-shiny/Server.md

 # Summary

-National Propensity to Cycle is a mapping tool that combines census data with mapping data to draw pretty pictures of how often people cycle.
+Propensity to Cycle is a mapping tool that combines census data with mapping data to draw pretty pictures of how often people cycle.

 You can see the data for Cambridge here,